Skip Navigation

 About the Oscar Peterson Program

-The Oscar Peterson Program is a new program taking place at The Royal Conservatory of Music in Toronto beginning Fall 2022.
+The Oscar Peterson Program takes place at The Royal Conservatory of Music in Toronto beginning in the Fall and ending in June.
 The Program is 100% tuition-free and consists of two streams: the Orchestra Program and the Scholars Program.
 Oscar Peterson Program staff will determine program placement for accepted applicants.

 The Orchestra Program